jonathanlermitage/software-updates-bot/README.md

 * VLC

 > [!NOTE]
-> June 2024: *Visual C++ Redistributable Runtimes All-in-One* and *ThrottleStop* have been removed as the www.techpowerup.com website displays a captcha when coming from a GitHub action.
+> **June 2024**: [Visual C++ Redistributable Runtimes All-in-One](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/) and [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/) have been removed as the www.techpowerup.com website displays a captcha when coming from a GitHub action.
 I have no solution for that (if I want to continue to use GitHub actions).
 Ideas or contributions are highly welcome and appreciated.

 Update checkers code is here: [source code](https://github.com/jonathanlermitage/software-updates-bot/tree/master/src/main/kotlin/biz/lermitage/sub/service/checker/impl).
 They are based on Jsoup scrapper, or simply by consumming JSON API.
 Don't hesitate to submit new checkers.